By Jill Morgan

 6. Grow a living canopy

-If you have a favourite dining spot in your garden that’s desperately in need of some shade, then how about planting a natural pergola.
+If you have a favorite spot for your outdoor dining ideas in your garden that’s desperately in need of some shade, then how about including some natural pergola ideas in your scheme?
 Ok, it will take some time, patience and a little skill in training and tying in branches, but it looks stunning and will simply get better with age.
 The beautiful dappled light created beneath the leaves is enchanting and with a little planning you can choose trees that reflect the changing seasons.

 7. Choose a sun-smart awning